-Can you tell us more about the deployment of Mobility Work in your factory?
+Can you tell us more about the deployment of your asset management software in your factory?

 The deployment was very easy: we were trained by Marc-Antoine Talva for an hour, then each technician with his own smartphone in hand started scanning the buildings one after the other and taking pictures of each piece of equipment in order to create its dedicated page on the mobile app.
 At the same time, we started to install NFC chips to facilitate access to Mobility Work.
 In less than 3 days, all the equipment were created in the app, which confirmed the easy equipment creation, especially over a period such as the month of August, during which summer shutdowns can pose availability problems.
 Then, it took us about 1 month to recover our old histories and reallocate them to our equipment.

 All news related to ongoing interventions are available from Mobility Work mobile application's newsfeed, available on iOS and Android.

 As for the reception of the app by our teams, it was initially rather mixed, because the application (which was still in pilot phase at the time) still had many bugs.
 The teams were also still rather attached to their Excel files.
 We forced them to change technology while the product still could be improved, which caused some concern.
 Then the teams began to realize that all the problems encountered could be directly brought up and treated in the application, and saw a real interest there.
 Moreover, the app has evolved a lot since its beginning, the 2015 version has nothing to do with the current one!